davisjam/davisjam.github.io/auto-publications.md

 1. *PeaTMOSS: A Dataset and Initial Analysis of Pre-Trained Models in Open-Source Software*.
  Jiang, Yasmin, Jones, Synovic, Kuo, Bielanski, Tian, Thiruvathukal, and **Davis**.
- Proceedings of the 21st Annual Conference on Mining Software Repositories (MSR'24) 2024.
+ Proceedings of the 21st Annual Conference on Mining Software Repositories (MSR) 2024.
  <a href="https://arxiv.org/abs/2402.00699"><i class="fas fa-file-pdf"></i></a> <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/JiangYasminJonesSynovicKuoBielanskiTianThiruvathukalDavis-PeaTMOSS-MSR24-slides.pptx"><i class="fas fa-file-powerpoint"></i></a> <a href="https://github.com/PurdueDualityLab/PeaTMOSS-Artifact"><i class="fas fa-file-code"></i></a>
 2. *An Interview Study on Third-Party Cyber Threat Hunting Processes in the U.S. Department of Homeland Security*.
  Maxam and **Davis**.
- Proceedings of the 33rd USENIX Security Symposium (SECURITY'24) 2024.
+ Proceedings of the 33rd USENIX Security Symposium (SECURITY) 2024.
  <a href="https://arxiv.org/abs/2402.12252"><i class="fas fa-file-pdf"></i></a> <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/MaxamDavis-ThreatHunt-USENIXSecurity2024-slides.pptx"><i class="fas fa-file-powerpoint"></i></a>
 3. *An Exploratory Study on Upper-Level Computing Students' Use of Large Language Models as Tools in a Semester-Long Project*.
  Tanay, Arinze, Joshi, Davis, and **Davis**.
- Annual Conference of the American Society for Engineering Education (ASEE'24) 2024.
+ Annual Conference of the American Society for Engineering Education (ASEE) 2024.
  <a href="https://arxiv.org/abs/2403.18679"><i class="fas fa-file-pdf"></i></a>
 4. *Introducing Systems Thinking as a Framework for Teaching and Assessing Threat Modeling Competency*.
  Joshi, Mukherjee, Davis, and **Davis**.
- Annual Conference of the American Society for Engineering Education (ASEE'24) 2024.
+ Annual Conference of the American Society for Engineering Education (ASEE) 2024.
  <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/JoshiMukherjeeDavisDavis-ThreatModeling-ASEE2024.pdf"><i class="fas fa-file-pdf"></i></a>
 5. *Signing in Four Public Software Package Registries: Quantity, Quality, and Influencing Factors*.
  Schorlemmer, Kalu, Chigges, Ko, Ishgair, Bagchi, Torres-Arias, and **Davis**.
- Proceedings of the 45th IEEE Symposium on Security and Privacy (S&P'24) 2024.
+ Proceedings of the 45th IEEE Symposium on Security and Privacy (S&P) 2024.
  <a href="https://arxiv.org/abs/2401.14635"><i class="fas fa-file-pdf"></i></a> <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/SchorlemmerKaluChiggesKoIshgairBagchiTorresAriasDavis-SigningMeasurements-IEEE-SP24-slides.pptx"><i class="fas fa-file-powerpoint"></i></a> <a href="https://github.com/PurdueDualityLab/signature-adoption"><i class="fas fa-file-code"></i></a> <a href="https://medium.com/@davisjam/signing-in-four-public-software-package-registries-quantity-quality-and-influencing-factors-7af4b416b6db"><i class="fab fa-medium"></i></a>
 6. *On the Contents and Utility of IoT Cybersecurity Guidelines*.
  Chen, Anandayuvaraj, **Davis**, and Rahaman.
- Proceedings of the ACM on Software Engineering (PACMSE), Issue FSE 2024 (FSE'24) 2024.
+ Proceedings of the ACM on Software Engineering (PACMSE), Issue FSE 2024 (FSE) 2024.
  <a href="https://arxiv.org/abs/2310.01653"><i class="fas fa-file-pdf"></i></a>
 7. *What do we know about Hugging Face?
 A systematic literature review and quantitative validation of qualitative claims*.
  Jones, Jiang, Synovic, Thiruvathukal, and **Davis**.
- Proceedings of the 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM'24) 2024.
+ Proceedings of the 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM) 2024.
  <a href="https://arxiv.org/abs/2406.08205"><i class="fas fa-file-pdf"></i></a>
 8. *An Exploratory Mixed-Methods Study on General Data Protection Regulation (GDPR) Compliance in Open-Source Software*.
  Franke, Liang, Farzanehpour, Brantly, **Davis**, and Brown.
- Proceedings of the 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM'24) 2024.
+ Proceedings of the 18th ACM/IEEE International Symposium on Empirical Software Engineering and Measurement (ESEM) 2024.

 9. *Improving Developers' Understanding of Regex Denial of Service Tools through Anti-Patterns and Fix Strategies*.
  Hassan, Aamir, Lee, **Davis**, and Servant.
- Proceedings of the 44th IEEE Symposium on Security and Privacy (S&P'23) 2023.
+ Proceedings of the 44th IEEE Symposium on Security and Privacy (S&P) 2023.
  <a href="https://docs.lib.purdue.edu/ecepubs/161"><i class="fas fa-file-pdf"></i></a> <a href="{{ site.url }}/{{ site.baseurl }}/{{ site.filesurl }}/publications/HassanAamirLeeDavisServant-ReDoSUsability-SP23-slides.pptx"><i class="fas fa-file-powerpoint"></i></a> <a href="https://doi.org/10.5281/zenodo.7419006"><i class="fas fa-file-code"></i></a> <a href="https://www.youtube.com/watch?v=It8QodA2zd8"><i class="fas fa-video"></i></a>
 10. *PTMTorrent: A Dataset for Mining Open-source Pre-trained Model Packages*.
  Jiang, Synovic, Jajal, Schorlemmer, Tewari, Pareek, Thiruvathukal, and **Davis**.